Create-Mastery/website-new/README.md

 | `npm run build` | Build and review the site  |

 > [!WARNING]
-> when cloning this repo do this
+> when cloning this repo first do this
 > ```bash
 > npm install
 > ```